Care

 vegetables in carbon frying pan

-With your steel wool, gently scrub the parts of your pan that still need cleaning, then rinse.
-Using the instructions listed in method three, dry your pan thoroughly on the burner before reseasoning it.
+Use the steel wool to gently scrub the problem areas of your pan until stripped to the raw, silver metal then rinse.
+Using the instructions listed in method three, dry your pan thoroughly on the burner before beginning the seasoning process.

 Ready to Shop?

 There you have it: our four tried-and-true methods to help you tackle the grimiest carbon steel pans, while keeping that precious seasoning intact.
-Now you get to reap all the benefits of our award-winning Carbon Steel Cookware, manufactured in France for maximum durability and searing power.
+Now you get to reap all the benefits of our award-winning Carbon Steel Cookware, featuring maximum durability and searing power.
 Your steak night just got so much better.